scole02/Guide2Gazebo/doc/Guide2Gazebo.md

 	    E.g.: export GZ_CONFIG_PATH=$HOME/local/share/gz
 ```

 Setting the environment variable `GZ_CONFIG_PATH` to the directory containing the yaml config files will fix this.
-On my machine with **Ignition Garden Binaries** the directory with these config is:
+On my machine with **Ignition Garden Binaries** the directory with these config files looks like so:

 ```bash
 user@ubuntu_machine:~$ ls /usr/share/gz